-We are Certified non-profit organization Dream times Possibility(DxP) based in Osaka (there are many social issues of education) in Japan.
+We are Dream times Possibility(DxP), a certified non-profit organization based in Osaka in Japan.

-(Photo: Our members and supporters at the 3rd anniversary party)
+(Photo: Our members and supporters at our 3rd anniversary party)

-What we want to realize with this project
+What we want to achieve with this project

-There are a significant number of part-time high school students in Japan who are suffering from issues such as poverty and domestic violence.
-The dropout rate for first year students is 21%, 14 times the corresponding rate for full-time high schools, and many of these cases are not for positive purposes, but for circumstantial, regretful reasons.
-In Japan, not having a high-school diploma is highly limiting employment options.
-Moreover, without a place or an organization to belong to, such as a school or a workplace, it becomes even more difficult to move on to the next step, causing higher rates of unemployment.
+We have two objectives of things we’d like to change in Japan: a high dropout rate of part-time high school students, and providing employment guidance and financial support to these types of students.
+There are a significant number of part-time high school students in Japan who struggle because of low-income situations and domestic violence.
+The dropout rate for first year students is 21%- 14 times the average rate for full-time high school students.
+Many of these cases are due to circumstantial, regretful reasons.
+In Japan, not having a high school diploma severely limits future employment options.
+Moreover, without a place or an organization to belong to, such as a school or a workplace, it becomes even more difficult for these types of students to move forward in life, causing higher rates of unemployment.

-Second, it’s difficult for students who have financially difficult situations to find employment after graduating high school.
+Secondly, it’s difficult for students who have financial issues to secure employment after graduating high school.

-Many students in financially difficult situations are unable to pursue further studies or find long-term employment, and end up settling for less stable casual or unofficial positions.
+Many students in this situation are unable to pursue further academic studies or secure long-term employment and end up settling for less-stable, casual, or unofficial positions.
 For these reasons, many students feel pessimistic about their future as they hold little prospect of higher income.

-The reason why I decide to start the project
+The reason why I decided to start this project

 (Photo: Noriaki Imai at the time of foundation)